municipioriogrande/blog/plugins/press-permit-core/readme.txt

 = 2.1.50 - 5 Jan 2015 =
 * Fixed : Pro: Media Items were not properly filtered in grid view
 * Fixed : Errors on Add Supplemental Role UI if standard WP role definition are deleted
-* Fixed : Pro: Expired support key caused incorrect display of Activation UI
+* Fixed : Pro: Expired license key caused incorrect display of Activation UI
 * Fixed : Fatal Error when calling some PP API functions from front end
 * Fixed : Fatal Error for redeclared class SQLTokenizer on some installations
 * Compat : JSON REST API - filtering of calls does not match typical API usage (now not filtered at all unless PP_FILTER_JSON_REST constant defined)